cpp-lln-lab/bidspm/README.md

 ## Usage

-For some of its functionality cpp_spm has a BIDS app like API.
+For some of its functionality bidspm has a BIDS app like API.

 See
 [this page for more information](https://cpp-spm.readthedocs.io/en/dev/bids_app_api.html).